 It is important to ask certain relevant questions such as these:

 Was he the one who supposed to come to attack the Asmara airport or the junior pilots?
 The probable answer is the junior pilots.
-Then why he came to attack as he was not supposed to come as a renowned pilot in the ethiopian air force.
+Then why he came to attack as he was not supposed to come as a renowned pilot in the Ethiopian air force.
 Imagine the old famous generals such as General Fanta Belay or General Ameha Desta flying to attack enemies, when there are many other junior pilots.
 This couldn’t have happened.
 Bezabih was one of the top pilots available at his moment and Ethiopia couldn’t afford to send him to a simple mission like this.
 He could have been the last resource to fly and attack Asmara.

 After his capture in 1998, the president in his interviews had explained colonel Bezabih Petros as a greedy man that the gov of Eritrea was studying and following him until his capture.
-This seems to me a message sent to confuse people and keep the secret intact.
+This seems to be a message sent to confuse people and keep the secret intact.
 Otherwise, he was probably one of those higher officials and generals hired by the government of Eritrea prior to the start of the war in 1998.

 Let me add some more ideas so that we can see things from a different perspective.
 The imprisonment of Brigadier General Habtezion Hadgu, the former commander of Eritrean Air Force may have also issues related to colonel Bezabih and other Ethiopian pilots.

-The imprisonment of another air force member, who used to work in Ethiopian air force for more than 15 years during the Derg era and later, as an Eritrean, joined Eritrean air force as a senior ground technician, his imprisonment may have relation with this complex issue as well.
+The imprisonment of another air force member, who used to work in the Ethiopian air force for more than 15 years during the Derg era and later, as an Eritrean, joined the Eritrean air force as a senior ground technician, his imprisonment may have a relation with this complex issue as well.
 He was in Ethiopia when the 1998 war broke out, just simply to visit family and friends.
 After one year of hiding in Ethiopia from Woyane, he deported to Asmara unrecognized.
 3 days later, he disappeared.
-He was imprisoned in a maximum security prison for three years.
+He was imprisoned in a maximum-security prison for three years.
 After studying him for three years, he was released.

 Why Air force members imprisoned now and then?
 I believe these are operations to keep the secret under.
 Furthermore, there are other air force members suspected and imprisoned just to keep the secret away.
 Isayas is insane when it comes to both Eritrean or Ethiopian Air force members.

 Things are more complex than we may think.
 Colonel Bezabih might be kept in prison simply to keep the secret.
 It is also probable that he might be killed already.
 Isayas has no mercy at all.
 All his life was full of mischief, lies, and killings.
-What makes us think Bezabih Petros would be spared, if it is a must.
+What makes us think Bezabih Petros would be spared if it is a must.